-Because the cup is re-usable, you only need to ‘carry’ one on you.
+Because the cup is reusable, you only need to 'carry' one on you.
 There’s no need to faff trying to disguise a tampon or pad amongst your cycling spares.
 It also removes the need to worry about disposal of used products, something that can be tricky if you’re riding a sportive or at a downhill race with no female specific facilities.
-It really is just a case of clean and go.
-Your body has a self-cleansing system, and the silicone cups are made from is designed not to support the growth of bacteria so there is no need to sterilise it during your period, just rinse it with water.
+It really is just a case of clean and goes.
+Your body has a self-cleaning system, and the silicone cups are made from is designed not to support the growth of bacteria so there is no need to sterilise it during your period, just rinse it with water.

 Long distance cycling is finally made a comfortable possibility with the cup.
 It is disheartening to hear that so many women stave off getting in the saddle because they just can’t find a product that provides them with enough comfort.
 Even for us hardened cycling veterans just the thought of cycling something like Lands End to John O’Groats, with just a pad or tampon fills us with dread.

-It is true that the initial outlay for an individual cup is more expensive than a pack of pads or tampons, however within about 6-12 months the cup has paid for itself.
-You may need to buy Miltons to disinfect the cup, but a bottle will last you a year.
+It is true that the initial outlay for an individual cup is more expensive than a pack of pads or tampons, however, within about 6-12 months the cup has paid for itself.
+You may need to buy Milton's to disinfect the cup, but a bottle will last you a year.

 Another area some women struggle with is inserting and removing the cup.
 This can be helped by trying various sizes, different thicknesses of cup wall, using a water-based lubricant or even just changing the method you use to fold the cup.